Leadership Lab and Tāke Tuia

 Cost

 The following costs cover facilitation, venue and catering.
-Participants will need to arrange their own flights and transit costs to and from Queenstown
+Participants will arrange their own flights and transit costs to and from Queenstown, as well as their own dinners each evening.

 Note:

-• Retreat accommodation will be at Millbrook Resort for 4 nights (Monday, April 13th – Friday, April 17th).
-Hotel/marae?
+• Retreat accommodation will be at Millbrook Resort for 4 nights (September TBC).

-• November celebration event will also be in Queenstown
+• The Celebration Showcase event will also be in Queenstown (May TBC)

-• We will provide breakfast, morning tea, lunch and afternoon teas.
-Dinners will be held at various local restaraunts (own cost)
+• We will provide breakfast, morning tea, lunch and afternoon tea.
+Dinners will be held at various local restaurants (own cost)

 Application process